The new Harvard Library website is here. Explore the updates and share your feedback.

 The purpose of the Scan & Deliver service is to provide library users with a copy of the requested material for personal use.
 In providing this service, we must also follow relevant copyright laws.

-• More than two articles or other contribution to a periodical or copyrighted collection
+• We legally cannot fulfill requests for more than two articles or other contribution to a periodical or copyrighted collection, or more than two chapters or other small part of any other copyrighted work.

 • If a library questions whether a request complies with these requirements, the request will be sent to a librarian for consultation before a decision is made whether to fill the request.